 Paint Changes Colors

 Metallics and heavy pigments settle.
-Use agitatoronpot.
-Besureitdoesn’tgotoofast or centrifugal force will separate components.
+Use agitator on the pot.
+Be sure it doesn’t go too fast or centrifugal force will separate components.

-Can be caused from contaminated hose or air line, dry spray from booth, or paint which needs to be filtered.
+Can be caused by contaminated hose or air line, dry spray from the booth, or paint which needs to be filtered.

 Caused by humidity.
 Add a slow solvent to correct.

-Caused by (1)mold release (clean part off), or (2)water/oil in paint or air line, or (3) humidity.
 On humid days you should drain lines often.
-Use of an air dryer will eliminate problem.
+Use of an air dryer will eliminate the problem.

 Salt & Pepper

-Poor pattern caused by low gun pressure, dirty gun, or bad packing in gun.
+Poor pattern caused by low gun pressure, a dirty gun, or bad packing in the gun.

 Excessive Paint Usage

-You are putting paint on too thick or blowing too much up the stack.
+You are putting paint on too thick or blowing too much up to the stack.
 Adjust your spray pattern and check pot pressures.
-With lacquers 45 pounds is about right.
+With lacquers, 45 pounds is about right.

-Check for complete opacity of paint on part.
-Check color against color chip in northern light or in light booth.
-Be certain paint is thoroughlymixedpriortousing.
+Check for complete opacity of paint on the part.
+Check color against color chip in northern light or in the light booth.
+Be certain paint is thoroughly mixed prior to use.

-Caused by bridge wires on mask or other obstructions.
+Caused by bridge wires on the mask or other obstructions.
 Spray from another location or retool mask.